Johad Ferretti

-Johad Ferretti (born 30 May 1994) is an Italian footballer who plays for Turris.
+Johad Ferretti (born 30 May 1994) is an Italian professional footballer who plays for Eccellenza club Rieti.

 Club career

 Genoa

-Born in Marseille, France to Italian parents, Ferretti started his career at France, and then returned to his native country for Genoa C.F.C.
+Born in Marseille, France to Italian parents, Ferretti started his career at France, and then returned to his native country for Genoa.
 He was a member of age-specific under-17 team in 2010–11 season, in National "Allievi" League.
-On 4 January 2012 Ferretti and Andrea Caracciolo were signed by Novara Calcio's youth system and first team on temporary deals respectively.
+On 4 January 2012 Ferretti and Andrea Caracciolo were signed by Novara's youth system and first team on temporary deals respectively.
 Ferretti made his Campionato Nazionale Primavera debut in 2012–13 season for Genoa's youth team.
 He was booked in that match.

-Milan
+AC Milan

-On 31 August 2012 he was signed by A.C.
-Milan, in a cashless swap with goalkeeper Antonio Donnarumma.
+On 31 August 2012 he was signed by AC Milan, in a cashless swap with goalkeeper Antonio Donnarumma.
 Both players were valued for €1.8 million transfer fee.
 Ferretti spent a season with the youth team before he leaving Milan in temporary deals.

 On 11 July 2013 he was signed by Benevento.
 In 2014, he was signed by SPAL.
 On 10 January 2015 he was signed by Matera.